Luxembourg City: Local government

-Under the Luxembourgian constitution, local government is centred on the city's communal council.
+Under the Luxembourgish constitution, local government is centred on the city's communal council.
 Consisting of twenty-seven members (fixed since 1964), each elected every six years on the second Sunday of October and taking office on 1 January of the next year, the council is the largest of all communal councils in Luxembourg.
-The city is nowadays considered a stronghold of the Democratic Party (DP), which is the second-largest party nationally.
-The Democratic Party is the largest party on the council, with nine councillors.
+The city is considered a stronghold of the Democratic Party (DP), which has provided its mayor without interruption since 1969 and is the second-largest party nationally.
+The Democratic Party is the largest party on the council, with ten councillors.

 The city's administration is headed by the mayor, who is the leader of the largest party on the communal council.
-After Xavier Bettel became Luxembourg's new prime minister on 4 December 2013, Lydie Polfer (DP) was sworn in as new mayor of Luxembourg on 17 December of the same year.
-Since the last elections the mayor leads the cabinet, the collège échevinal, in which the DP forms a coalition with CSV.
-Unlike other cities in Luxembourg, which are limited to four échevins at most, Luxembourg is given special dispensation to have six échevins on its collège échevinal.
+After Xavier Bettel became Luxembourg's new prime minister on 4 December 2013, Lydie Polfer (DP), who had already been in office from 1982 to 1999, was sworn in as new mayor of Luxembourg on 17 December of the same year.
+Since the last elections the mayor leads the cabinet, the College of Aldermen, in which the DP forms a coalition with the CSV.
+Unlike other cities in Luxembourg, which are limited to four aldermen at most, Luxembourg is given special dispensation to have six aldermen on its College.